Suwon

 Suwon (/ko/) is the largest city and capital of Gyeonggi Province, South Korea's most populous province.
 The city lies approximately 30 km south of the national capital, Seoul.
-With a population of 1.2 million, Suwon has more inhabitants than Ulsan, though it enjoys a lesser degree of self-governance as a 'special case city'.
+With a population of 1.2 million, Suwon has more inhabitants than the metropolitan city of Ulsan, though it enjoys a lesser degree of self-governance as a 'special city'.

 Traditionally known as the 'City of Filial Piety', modern Suwon retains a variety of historical landmarks.
 As a walled city, it is a popular destination for day-trippers from Seoul, with the wall itself—Hwaseong Fortress—receiving 1½ million visits in 2015.

 Suwon plays an important economic role as it is home to Samsung Electronics, Korea's largest and most profitable company.
 The company's research and development centre is in Yeongtong District in eastern Suwon, where its headquarters have also been located since 2016.
 Samsung's prominence in Suwon is clear: the company is partnered with Sungkyunkwan University, which has a campus in the city; it also owns the professional football team Suwon Samsung Bluewings.
 This team has won the K League four times and the Asian Super Cup twice.
-The city is also home to the K League 1 team Suwon FC and the KBO League baseball team KT Wiz.
+The city is also home to the K League 2 team Suwon FC and the KBO League baseball team KT Wiz.

 Suwon houses several well-known universities, most notably Sungkyunkwan University and Ajou University.
 It is served by three expressways, the national railway network, and three lines on the Seoul Metropolitan Subway.

 Name

-Suwon means literally "water source".
-The area has gone by different names since antiquity, but almost all of them have this meaning.
-The name originally comes from the name of the statelet Mosuguk, from around the Proto–Three Kingdoms period.
-Afterwards, the area and what is now Hwaseong were together called Maehol, Maetkol, or Mulgol.
-In 757 CE, the name was changed to Susŏng-gun, in order to disambiguate it from another territory with a similar-sounding name.
-In 940, its name was changed to Su-ju.
-In the 11th century, it went by either Susŏng (different Hanja: 隋城) or Hannam.
-In 1310, it received the name Suwon.
+Suwon literally means "water source".
+While the area has gone by different names since antiquity, almost all share this meaning.
+The name Suwon descends from the Proto–Three Kingdoms period statelet Mosuguk.
+After this period, the area (including modern-day Hwaseong) was called Maehol, Maetkol, or Mulgol.
+In 757 CE, the name was changed to Susŏng-gun to distinguish it from another territory with a similar-sounding name.
+In 940, the name was changed again to Su-ju.
+In the 11th century, it went by either Susŏng (different Hanja: 隋城) or Hannam, and in 1310, it finally received the name Suwon.

-In English, the name was formerly often spelt 'Sou-wen'.
+In English, Suwon often used to be spelt 'Sou-wen'.